Context Management

 Updating Context

-If files in context are modified outside of Plandex, you will be prompted to update them the next time you send a prompt.
-You can also update any outdated files with the update
+If files, directory layouts, or URLs in context are modified outside of Plandex, they will need to be updated next time you send a prompt.

 command.